If you've blocked our ad, please consider unblocking it.

 This game has a prerelease article

 The Game Boy Advance (GBA) was essentially the true successor to the original Game Boy line launched in 2001.
-It added an ARM7-based 32-bit CPU on the top of the Z80-based 8-bit CPU used by previous Game Boy models, allowing for full backwards compatibility with the entire Game Boy (GB) and Game Boy Color (GBC) software library in addition to its own games.
+It added an ARM7-based 32-bit CPU on the top of the Z80-based 8-bit CPU used by previous Game Boy models, allowing for full backwards compatibility with the entire Game Boy (GB) and Game Boy Color (GBC) software library (aside from a few games that used GB/GBC exclusive features, mind you) in addition to its own games.
 Due to hardware simplification, this feature would be removed in the later Game Boy Micro models though, limiting its support only to GBA cartridges (similarly, the original Nintendo DS and the Nintendo DS Lite are also limited to only GBA cartridges for their backwards compatibility).

 Its BIOS was more sophisticated than previous models' bootstrap ROMs, containing a variety of routines that games could use to speed up or simplify operations (or dump the normally read-protected BIOS data, thanks to programming oversights).

 The five keys (normal, multi, joybus, [unknown], and constant) are used by the GBA to decrypt multiboot images sent over the link cable.
 When combined, they form this message from the developer.